 Gift giving in Japan (and gift receiving) is a true art, entrenched with many customs and unspoken etiquette.
 There is much to learn, whether it’s the different types of gifts, the varying times of year for gift giving, or even how many hands to use to accept a gift.

-Let’s have a closer look at the ritual of gift giving in Japan.
+Let’s have a closer look at the ritual of gift-giving in Japan.

 Believe it or not, there are two specific periods in Japan when it is customary to give a gift, in addition to more obvious occasions such as birthdays and celebrations.
 They are called ‘Ochugen‘ and ‘Oseibo.’

-Ochugen is celebrated on July 15th, a mixture of an old festival from Taoism (lunar calendar) and the Buddhist festival known as ‘Obon’ in Japanese.
+Ochugen is celebrated on July 15th, a mixture of an old festival from Taoism (lunar calendar) and the Buddhist festival is known as ‘Obon’ in Japanese.
 During Ochugen, people give presents to express appreciation for figures in their life, from children to teachers and family members.

-During Ochugen gift giving season, gifts are presented in wrapping using white and red ribbons, a sign of luck and prosperity in Japan.
+During Ochugen gift-giving season, gifts are presented in wrapping using white and red ribbons, a sign of luck and prosperity in Japan.

 Need a gift for that Japanophile in your life (or just a gift for yourself)?
 Check out Sakuraco!
-Sakuraco sends traditional Japanese snacks, teas, and tableware from local Japanese makers right to you or whoever you are gifting to!
+Sakuraco sends traditional Japanese snacks, teas, and tableware from local Japanese makers to you or whoever you are gifting to!